Six weeks before moving

 - Separate cartons and luggage you need for personal travel.

 - Organize at least one room in the house for packers and movers to work freely.

 - Cancel all newspapers, garden service, snow removal, etc.

 - Review the entire list to make certain that you haven’t overlooked anything.
 Double check everything you have done before it’s to late.

 - Plan to spend the entire day at the house.
 You must make last minute decisions.
-Don’t leave until after the movers have gone.
+Don’t leave until after the residential movers have gone.

 - Hire a sitter or send the kids to a friend’s house for the day.